MicroEJ/docs/ApplicationDeveloperGuide/characterEncoding.rst

 .. warning::

-    Make sure you embed `UTF-8` when using this charset.
+    Make sure you embed the `UTF-8` encoder.
 Otherwise a ``java.io.UnsupportedEncodingException`` exception will be thrown.
 See :ref:`how to set embed UTF-8 option<option_embed_utf8>`.

-The print methods only write the raw byte array encoded with the charset used by the ``PrintStream`` to the console.
-The console must then be configured with the right encoding to display characters properly.
+The print methods write the raw byte array with the encoding used by the ``PrintStream`` to the console.
+The console must then be configured with the same encoding to display characters properly.

 .. _set_console_encoding: